After the Alpine Blessing: re-alpsegen

 themselves become unstable: They seem to melt, run into one another; just after coming together they fall apart, speed up, slow down, hammered with the artist's

-omnipresent influence.
 Animated Cubism is the term she gave to her work method: The flat film images are committed to a virtual digital space,

 a different kind of illusion, and the material is released into a state of partial abstraction.
 In the referential space, filled with romantic ruins of images,